BonjourPlus/pass_plus/README.md

 ### Configuration
 #### Google Drive
 [Reference](https://developers.google.com/api-client-library/php/auth/web-app)

 First step is to create a Google Account if you dont have one yet.
 Then you [activate the Drive API](https://console.developers.google.com/apis/library) for your application.
 After the you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials) and and configure the redirect URI.
 By defaults it is the "/auth/checked" route in the bundle (don't forget to put your domain ).

+After getting your client secret, you need to put the path to it in both methods of the DriveConnection class (in $client->setAuthConfig).
+You also need to determine a path to refresh token in both methods (something like $pathTorefreshToken = 'vendor\refresh_token.json).